bbaum11/internship2025_stuff/k8s_salt/readme.md

 using this guide, a configuration of tls for webservices had been started. the guide details creating a certificate authority for the root authority and an intermediate certificate authority that issues certificates for the services

 ### single image registry
-currently, a docker registry container is being run on each node in the cluster, which takes up more space than necessary because each node has two copies of the images they need. a more efficient solution would be to change the service configuration to point to a singluar external registry that contains the necessary images.
+currently, a docker registry container is being run on each node in the cluster, which takes up more space than necessary because each node has two copies of the images they need. a more efficient solution would be to change the service configuration to point to a singluar external registry that contains the necessary images

 ## Contributions